JunqiangWang/Rosa/README.md

 ## The statsitical model of Rosa

 Rosa performs regulon structure-based activity inference, a statistical model for quantitative inference of protein activities using gene regulatory networks reverse-engineered from scRNA-seq.
 Rosa calculates a normalized enrichment score (NES) that represents the protein activities of the candidate regulators.
+Rosa is inspired by Viper, a popular R package developed by Dr. Andrea Califano’s Lab.

 ## The network-based inference framework
 ![](https://github.com/JunqiangWang/Rosa/blob/main/Illustrative%20Figures/Figure_ProteinActivityInference.png)